Pregnancy Consultation Visit

 Knowledge is to be shared freely – with students, other midwives and health care providers, with pregnant women and their families.
 Open collaboration creates an atmosphere of peers, co-learners, and community, one in which all participants hold a piece of the truth and all are of value.

 We affirm that choice of birth place and birth attendant are basic rights of all birthing people and their families.
 For there to be authentic choice, we, as midwives will continue to educate and reach out to the public and the medical community, working to insure that safe, accessible and affordable out-of -hospital birth options are available to families regardless of race, ethnicity, socio-economic status, sexual orientation, physical disabilities and religious orientation.

-Carolee was inspired to become a midwife through her own birth experiences and the loving care she received from midwives during her pregnancies.
-Not only did they provide a beautiful model of care, but also encouraged her in her path to midwifery.
+Carolee (she/her) was inspired to become a midwife through her own birth experiences and the loving care she received from midwives during her pregnancies.
+Not only did they provide a beautiful model of care, but also encouraged her in a path to midwifery.
 A 2005 Seattle Midwifery School graduate, Carolee preceded her midwifery education with certification as a doula, childbirth educator and lactation educator.
 During this time she helped found a hospital-based lactation clinic.
 Breastfeeding support continues to be an important aspect of Carolee's work as a midwife.
 She returned to Bastyr University in 2017, earning a Master of Arts in Maternal-Child Health Systems where she focused her studies on breastfeeding accommodations in the workplace.